vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 Other parts of the skin: My plan is to wipe off minor amounts that get on the skin, but if a lot gets on and it's itching and burning, then cleaning it up takes priority over earwax removal.

+### Execution of eardrop application in left ear

+I applied the Earwax MD eardrops on 2024-12-24 around 11:33 PM in my left ear only, which was a little over 2.5 hours after I had finished my second meal at around 8:58 PM.

+Before beginning, I started my phone clock timer for 20 minutes.
+I had also separated one of the five tubes from the others and loosened its cap.
+I put two hand towels on top of my pillow, then I lay down on the bed on my right side, with one hand towel in a position where I could move it to above my ear as needed.

+I uncapped the tube, then applied it with my left hand on my left ear while holding the cap in my right hand.
+I kept applying till my left ear felt full, with puses of a few seconds in between to gauge the state of things.
+Once my left ear felt full, I capped the tube and lay it down.
+I kept my eyes closed for most of the process except when capping and uncapping, and mostly stayed lying down though I did tilt up a littl bit (while still keeping the left side up) when putting the tube down.

+I then continued to lay down on my right side, with my eyes closed for most of the time, till the 20-minute timer went off.
+The discomfort peaked in the first 3 to 5 minutes, and then died down after that to a steady level.
+I used the hand towel to clean out any leak around the ear and also pressed it gently against the ear a couple of times over the course of waiting.
+Overall, with the exception of the first few minutes, this was close enough to a normal experience of laying down and resting.

+After the 20-minute timer went off (around 11:53 PM), I set a timer for another 10 minutes; while setting the timer, I opened my eyes and raised myself a little bit but continued to keep my left side up.

+Around 12:03 AM, a few seconds before the timer was set to go off, I checked my phone, saw that the timer is about to go off, then cancelled the timer.
+I got up and checked the status of the portion of the hand towel that I had used to wipe my ear.
+There were a few brown spots there.

+I then squirted warm water into my left ear using the Walgreens ear syringe a few times.
+After that, I went for my bath, where I got more opportunity to get water in my ear and check for wax.
+Overall, the earwax felt more soft than usual, but I did not see a huge amount of discharge.

+After my bath, I redid hearing tests starting around 12:34 AM.

+### Hearing tests after eardrop application (past midnight going into 2024-12-25)

+TODO fill these in